Acetone: Chemical properties

+The flame temperature of pure acetone is 1980 °C.

+At its melting point (−96 °C) is claimed to polymerize to give a white elastic solid, soluble in acetone, stable for several hours at room temperature.
+To do so, a vapor of acetone is co-condensed with magnesium as a catalyst onto a very cold surface.

+Natural occurrence

+Humans exhale several milligrams of acetone per day.
+It arises from decarboxylation of acetoacetate.
 Small amounts of acetone are produced in the body by the decarboxylation of ketone bodies.
 Certain dietary patterns, including prolonged fasting and high-fat low-carbohydrate dieting, can produce ketosis, in which acetone is formed in body tissue.
 Certain health conditions, such as alcoholism and diabetes, can produce ketoacidosis, uncontrollable ketosis that leads to a sharp, and potentially fatal, increase in the acidity of the blood.
 Since it is a byproduct of fermentation, acetone is a byproduct of the distillery industry.

-Acetone can be produced from the oxidation of ingested isopropanol, or from the spontaneous/enzymatic breakdown of acetoacetate (a ketone body) in ketotic individuals.

-Metabolism

-Although some biochemistry textbooks and current research publications indicate that acetone cannot be metabolized, there is evidence to the contrary.
-It can then be metabolized either by CYP2E1 via methylglyoxal to D-lactate and pyruvate, and ultimately glucose/energy, or by a different pathway via propylene glycol to pyruvate, lactate, acetate (usable for energy) and propionaldehyde.
+Acetone can then be metabolized either by CYP2E1 via methylglyoxal to D-lactate and pyruvate, and ultimately glucose/energy, or by a different pathway via propylene glycol to pyruvate, lactate, acetate (usable for energy) and propionaldehyde.

 Uses

-Industrial

 About a third of the world's acetone is used as a solvent, and a quarter is consumed as acetone cyanohydrin, a precursor to methyl methacrylate.